pantheon-systems/documentation/source/content/terminus/02-install.md

 - For a self-contained Terminus executable, [install terminus.phar](#standalone-terminus-phar).
 - If you are using a Mac, you can [install using homebrew](#homebrew-installation).
-- If you want to contribute to the Terminus project, [download and install](https://github.com/pantheon-systems/terminus#installing-with-git) from the git repository.
+- If you want to contribute to the Terminus project, [download and install](https://github.com/pantheon-systems/terminus#installing-with-git) from the Git repository.

 ### Standalone Terminus PHAR

 The following commands will:

-- create a `terminus` folder in your home directory (`~/`),
+- Create a `terminus` folder in your home directory (`~/`)
-- get the latest release tag of Terminus,
+- Get the latest release tag of Terminus
-- download and save the release as `~/terminus/terminus`,
+- Download and save the release as `~/terminus/terminus`
-- make the file executable,
+- Make the file executable
-- add a symlink to your local `bin` directory for the Terminus executable.
+- Add a symlink to your local `bin` directory for the Terminus executable

     ```bash{promptUser: user}
   mkdir -p ~/terminus && cd ~/terminus